Does Pineapple Belong on Pizza? The Great Debate Continues

 - Inconsistency with tradition: Adding pineapple to pizza breaks from the classic Italian pizza recipe, which can be seen as a deviation from the authentic pizza experience.

-Why Pineapple Belongs on Pizza
+Why Does Pineapple Belong on Pizza

 #1 It Tastes Good